 Do you experience unexplained headaches or anxiety?
 What about irregular menstrual cycles or gastrointestinal disorders?
-Does your face flush when you drink red wine?
 Do you get an itchy tongue or runny nose when you eat bananas, avocados, or eggplant?
-If you answered yes to any of these questions, then you could have histamine intolerance.
+If you answered “yes” to any of these questions, then you could have histamine intolerance.

-Histamine intolerance can be very frustrating because the symptoms often feel as though they come out of nowhere.
-Trust me, I understand!
-I had histamine intolerance myself.
-I kept getting terrible headaches seemingly out of the blue.
-Fortunately, I discovered that allergic reactions from histamine intolerance was the source of my headaches.
-From there, I could determine the underlying root cause.
+Histamine intolerance can be extremely frustrating because your symptoms often feel like they come out of the blue.
+Trust me when I say, I understand!
+I had histamine intolerance for several years before I discovered the root cause.
+I kept getting terrible headaches at the most seemingly unpredictable moments.
+Fortunately, I discovered that histamine intolerance was the source of this frustrating symptom.

 What is Histamine Intolerance?

-Let’s back up for a second and cover the basics of what histamine is and what histamine intolerance looks like.
+Let’s back up for a second and cover the basics of what histamine is and what an intolerance may feel like for you.

 What is Histamine?

-Histamine is a chemical involved in your immune system, your digestion, and your central nervous system.
+Histamine is a chemical involved in your immune system, digestion, and central nervous system.
 As a neurotransmitter, it communicates important messages from your body to your brain.
-It is also a part of stomach acid, which helps you break down food.
+It is also a trigger for the production of stomach acid, which helps you break down and digest food effectively.

 You might be familiar with histamine in relation to your immune system.
-If you have seasonal or food allergies, you may notice that antihistamine medications including ZYRTEC®, Allegra®, or Benadryl® provide quick relief for your symptoms.
+If you’ve ever reached for ZYRTEC® or Benadryl® to provide quick relief from your seasonal or food allergy symptoms, then you’ve likely experienced a histamine reaction.

 How Does Histamine Affect Your Body?

-Histamine causes your blood vessels to swell so that your white blood cells can quickly move in to resolve any problems.
-It’s part of the body’s natural immune response.
-Typically, enzymes will break down the histamine so that it doesn’t build up.
-If you don’t break down histamine properly, it builds up and you develop histamine intolerance.
+Histamine causes your blood vessels to swell so that your white blood cells can quickly move in to resolve any problems—it’s all part of your body’s natural immune response!
+Typically, enzymes will break down the histamine so that it doesn’t build up in your bloodstream.
+If histamine isn’t broken down properly or regularly, it builds up, and you may eventually develop a histamine intolerance.

-As histamine travels throughout your bloodstream, it can affect your gut, lungs, skin, brain, and entire cardiovascular system.
-Histamine can contribute to a wide range of symptoms.
+As histamine travels throughout your bloodstream, it can affect your gut, lungs, skin, brain, and even your entire cardiovascular system.
+This chemical can contribute to a wide range of symptoms often making it hard to pinpoint this issue.

 • Abdominal cramps